 Odegaard art + design is the name of a storefront studio and exhibition space in downtown Naples, FL and a working studio in Castine, ME.
-I recently moved to Naples and Castine from NYC, where I worked as an artist and designer for 35 years years.
+I recently moved to Naples and Castine from New York City, where I worked as an artist and designer for 35 years years.
 Now I am working as a full-time artist in these two locations.

 The process of art making for me is mostly intuitive – one of engaging with the materials, staying with whatever direction I’m taken, and recognizing when it is time to stop.
 When successful, the work forms itself spontaneously.